 OK, maybe not literally, but you get the idea.

 Learn More: Important Ways That Leaders Can Earn Respect at Work.

 4. Reframe Your Thinking: Softly Spoken = Selective

-We have enough dominant, driven and aggressive leaders.
+The world has enough dominant, loud and aggressive leaders.
 Let’s try something different.

-When you tell yourself that you are softly spoken, this is a limiting belief.
-It limits you because you are subconsciously thinking that you should fit the “normal” leadership stereotypes: Strong, Bold, Opinionated, Forceful, Confident.
+This can be limiting because you are subconsciously thinking that you should fit the “normal” leadership stereotypes: Strong, Bold, Opinionated, Forceful, Confident.

 You might not feel like any of those leadership words apply to you.